 - Learn about different routes to college and supports available

-- Be supported in your personal development with life coaching
+- Be supported in their personal development with life coaching

-UFirst is for 5th Year students who are studying at least two higher level subjects, at least ordinary level maths, and who have an interest in progressing to 3rd level.
+UFirst is for 5th Year students who are studying at least two higher level subjects and at least ordinary level maths and who have an interest in progressing to 3rd level.

 However, as long as you are studying in a DEIS School (Delivering Equality of Opportunity in Schools), we will consider all applications from students who: